vithaluntold/process/replit.md

 - **Continuous Evolution**: Transform static process maps into living digital twins that adapt and learn

 **The Platform:**
-EPI X-Ray combines cutting-edge AI, advanced algorithms, and intuitive design to deliver a comprehensive process intelligence suite.
+EPI-Q combines cutting-edge AI, advanced algorithms, and intuitive design to deliver a comprehensive process intelligence suite.
 From discovering hidden workflows in email threads to simulating the ROI of process changes, from detecting anomalies in real-time to forecasting future performance—every feature is built with one goal: help businesses operate at their absolute best.

 **Core Capabilities:**
 - **Process Discovery**: Automatically extract and visualize process flows with thin, electric-animated diagrams